-Zcash vs. Monero: Blockchain’s Fundamental Need for Privacy
+Zcash & Monero: The Crypto-Economic Appeal for Privacy

 Co-written by Asher Fishman

-In the early years of the internet, everyone was worried about giving up their private information: “Don’t friend strangers!”
+In the early years of the internet, there wasn’t constant fear of giving up private information, because this form of communication and personal data was new to everyone.
+“Don’t friend strangers!”
 “Watch out for identity theft!”
 I can still hear my mother warning me like in the AOL days.
-Now it seems that fear has somewhat disappeared.
-We’ve passed a point where the average person is conscious about these things.
+Most would agree that this fear has dissipated.
+We’ve passed a point where the average person is conscious about their own vulnerabilities.
 At the comfort of our own screens, we blindly trust the internet and our devices to safeguard financial and personal information.

 Ironically enough, in the crypto world, where we proceed with caution on most subjects, we often underestimate the impact of one of the most dangerous aspects of transactions.
 We allow ourselves to be completely exposed to the public eye.
 And we let anyone and everyone see our every move.
 Forever on the chain.
 Forever immutable.